 Also called mudjacking or concrete raising, a matrix of holes, each about 3 inches in diameter, is drilled into the concrete.
 Then a slurry of sand, gravel, ash, and water is injected into the holes.
 Technicians do not randomly inject slurry.
 By test and intuition, they have to make sure that the slab is supported in all areas.
 If one area gets too much push, it can crack the slab by forcing it upward too much.
 If one area gets too little slurry, it is left unsupported and can eventually crack and break.

 It takes about one day for the slurry to cure to its eventual strength of about 2,400 psi (however, this can be regulated by the technicians by adding different proportions of lime or sand).
 Slab jacking with slurry will be far less expensive than polyurethane-based jacking, due to the lower cost of the source product and because it is a well-established method with many companies offering the service.

 Slab Jacking With Polyurethane Foam

 Foam injections are similar to the slurry injections but are considered more effective because technicians can better predict the expansion of the polyurethane foam.
-The slurry injections require larger injection holes, plus more project needs to be injected under the slab.
+The slurry injections require larger injection holes, plus more product needs to be injected under the slab.